 This section contains the SMS service provider settings.
 It is used by SMS OTP to send the SMS messages with one-time passwords to users.
 Advanced Authentication contains the predefined settings for Twilio and MessageBird services.

-To configure SMS sender settings for Twilio service select Twilio in Sender service drop down list and fill the following fields:
+To configure SMS sender settings for Twilio service select Twilio in Sender service drop down list and fill or set the following fields:

 - 1. Account sid

 - 2. Auth token

+- 3. Use Copilot

-- 3. Sender phone
+- 4. Sender phone

+- 5. Messaging Service SID